 Summer Session is open to everyone — current and returning students, high school students and students from other colleges and universities.
 Adult learners and members of the community are also welcome.
 10-week, six-week and 4-week courses are offered.
 Faculty have the option to teach these summer courses.
 Students may take a maximum of 12 units during Summer Session.
 Exceptions may be granted with advisor approval.

 This program opens the doors to university classes for those students who are not formally admitted and enrolled in the university.
 The Open University program serves many purposes: an invitation for those trying out the university, a resource for those who need a class for personal or professional development, or a second chance for low-GPA students.
 Students may only enroll on a space-available basis and with the permission of the instructor in any regularly-scheduled course offered by the university.
 Since enrollment is permitted on a space-available basis, enrollment approval is given on the first day of instruction in a term.
 If a student wishes to have credit applied towards a degree, a maximum of 24 units is allowable for a baccalaureate degree.

-CSU Stanislaus, in partnership with Ed2go (formerly Gatlin Education Services), offers online open enrollment programs designed to provide the skills necessary to acquire professional-level positions for many in-demand occupations.
+Stanislaus State in partnership with Ed2go (formerly Gatlin Education Services), offers online open enrollment programs designed to provide the skills necessary to acquire professional-level positions for many in-demand occupations.
 Students have the convenience of taking these programs anytime from anywhere.

 These programs are designed by a team of professionals from each respective field, who work to provide students with an effective web-based learning experience.
 Instructors/mentors are actively involved in the online learning experience.
 They respond to any questions or concerns, as well as encourage and motivate students to succeed.